649000/subtracker-rest-api/README.md

 3. These tokens are validated by Spring Security's OAuth2 Resource Server
 4. Each API request must include a valid token in the Authorization header

+## Deployment

+This application is deployed using Terraform to AWS App Runner.
+The infrastructure configuration can be found in the `terraform/` directory.

 ## Reflection

 This project was built to deepen my understanding of Spring Boot and related technologies while solving a real-world problem.
 Instead of reinventing the wheel with custom authentication, I opted for Firebase Auth as an Identity-as-a-Service (IDaaS) solution to ensure robust security without compromising development time.